First Published on the 2nd of February 2020 by Patrick Carpen.Last updated: July 28, 2023 at 8:54 am

 Education in Lethem

 The town of Lethem sports a primary and nursery school: the Arapaima Primary and the Arapaima Nursery School.
 However, Lethem does not have a Secondary School as yet.
-Instead, the students of Lethem have the option of attending the St. Ignatius Secondary School in St. Ignatius Village – a neighboring village to Lethem which is also a Titled Indigenous Village.
+Instead, the students of Lethem have the option of attending the St. Ignatius Secondary School in St. Ignatius Village – a satellite village of Lethem which is also a Titled Indigenous Village.
 The St. Ignatius Secondary School also serves students from all across the Rupununi Savannahs of Guyana and is one of the few secondary schools in the region.

 What To Do When You Are In Lethem